-Mifepristone ruling: Supreme Court legal battle puts abortion rights at risk – live
+America braces for Supreme Court ruling over abortion pill mifepristone – live

-Mifepristone ruling – live: Supreme Court legal battle leaves abortion rights at stake
+Mifepristone ruling – live: Supreme Court decision over widely-used abortion pill looms

 The nation’s highest court will weigh in on a challenge to the FDA’s approval of the drug